 Amensalism is the symbiosis between two species.
 One benefits from the interaction and the other one experiences harm.
 Amensalism is a complex interaction and is often a unidirectional process.
 A clear case is where sheep or cattle trample the grass, the grass does not harm the hoofs of the animal but the grass suffers from being crushed.
 Or the Spanish ibex and certain weevils that feed on the same type of shrubs.
 Where the weevil has very little effect on the Ibex, the Ibex has detrimental effects on the weevils.

 Neutralism is the symbiosis between two species, where both experience no benefit or harm.
 Examples of true neutralism are almost impossible to prove; this term describes situations where interactions between species are negligible or insignificant.

 Competition is the interaction between two species where they both experience harm.
-This competition is often for resources, such as food, water, territory or for access to females for reproduction.
-This competition can be between members of the same species, called intraspecific, or between individuals of different species, called interspecific competition.
+This competition is often for resources, such as food, water, territory or access to females for reproduction.
+This competition can be between members of the same species, called intraspecific.
+Or between individuals of different species, called interspecific competition.
 Intraspecific competition is clearly visible in the red deer.
 They fight each other for the opportunity to mate with females for reproduction.

 I spend a lot of time keeping this website filled with educational content and keeping updates about what I do to achieve my dream of working and living in Africa.
 Do you want to support me?
 You can buy me a coffee or purchase one of my digital prints.
 All proceeds will go towards my elephant research and the time spend on this website.